 WHAT IF YOUR DOG ALREADY HATES THE KENNEL?

 Some dogs simply hate being caged from the beginning.
-If yours panics in the cage or risks injury in order trying to break out, consult a professional trainer.
+If yours panics in the cage or risks injury while trying to break out, consult a professional trainer.
 If your pup has learned to hate the kennel for whatever reason, you can usually change the animal’s mind with proper training.

 Most Important: Fix the Problem

 Your dog has a reason for hating the kennel, and your job is to address that concern.
-Dogs crated for too long too might learn to associate the kennel with thirst or soiled bedding.
+Dogs crated for too long, too, might learn to associate the kennel with thirst or soiled bedding.
 Maybe there’s a cold draft.
-Sometimes another animal or a child has bullied the dog in the crate.
-Maybe you, or a previous owner, used the crate as punishment and now the kennel = angry human in your dog’s mind.
+Sometimes another animal or a child bullied the dog in the crate.
+Maybe you, or a previous owner, used the crate as punishment, and now the kennel = angry human in your dog’s mind.
 You’ll have to fix the problem and then rebuild trust.